Xilinx/video-sdk/docs/examples/ffmpeg/quality_analysis.rst

 Setting Differences Between Objective and Subjective Quality
 ============================================================

-- ``-bf``

-  + The number of b-frames has been identified as optimal with 2 for most objective tests, but can scale depending on your content

-  + Generally, more B-frames helps compression, but hurts very high motion scenes.

-  + Based on customer clips and experimentation, **Objective** scores are usually improved with **2**, and **visual quality** is usually best with **1**; however, this is content dependent.

 - ``-qp-mode``

   + How an encoder quantizes its CU's (Macroblocks/Coding Tree Units/etc.) is what fundamentally defines a large amount of its quality.

   + ``uniform`` load **(objective)** equally quantizes all CU's within a slice.

-  + ``relative-load`` **(subjective)** adds another layer of analysis before the encoder and provides "hints" to the encoder; improves visual quality but again, mathematically 'breaks' the image, resulting in lower scores.
+  + ``relative-load`` **(subjective)** adds another layer of analysis before the encoder and provides "hints" to the encoder; improves video quality but again, mathematically 'breaks' the image, resulting in lower scores.

 - ``-scaling_list``